Emivvvvv/emivvvvv.github.io/content/projects/btc-vanity.md

 #### keys_and_addresses.rs

-[[secp256k1]] refers to the parameters of the elliptic curve used in Bitcoin's public-key cryptography.
-Currently Bitcoin uses secp256k1.
+secp256k1 refers to the parameters of the elliptic curve used in Bitcoin's public-key cryptography.
+Currently, Bitcoin uses secp256k1.
 So we also need to use it.
 The main struct used in `keys_and_addresses.rs` is `KeysAndAdress` struct.
 Here we use `bitcoin::crypto::key` for storing keys and normal good old friend `String` for our compressed address that will have out vanity string.
 ```rust
 pub struct KeysAndAddress {
     private_key: PrivateKey,